Freemasonry / Fraternal Entry

 Brotherhood and disciplined character as the public moral center of the Freemasonry section.

-A grounded fraternal note on how the site already frames brotherhood and discipline: not as spectacle, but as commitments that belong beside service, reflection, and public responsibility.
+A grounded fraternal entry on how the site already frames brotherhood and discipline: not as spectacle, but as commitments that belong beside service, reflection, and public responsibility.

 Brotherhood

-A focused note with enough context to stand on its own.
+A focused entry with enough context to stand on its own.

 At A Glance